 The first Sunday that we will be holding in-person worship services with limited seating will be on June 28th.
-The plan will be followed for 2 weeks.
+The plan will be followed for the remainder of the summer.

 There will be 2 Sunday Morning Worship services at the normal times: 8:30-9:45 and 11:15-12:30.

 - To provide a touch-free environment, we will not be providing bulletins, or sermon guides for these services.
 As always, sermon guides are available online (aplaceforyou.org/sermons).
 You will need to print out the sermon guide at home prior to coming to the service or you can use the EBFC app and fill it in on your mobile device.